houseofsuns/pypi/README.md

   open an issue.
 As said, there are lots of packages so there probably are some failures still lurking.

+In two cases a comment in square brackets is added to the description of a package to make aberrations in the processing pipeline transparent:
+* topver x.y: the best version is x.y but was not chosen (most likely due to no source distfile being available),
+* badver x.y: the version x.y is the official package version but failed to parse into a Gentoo-representable format.

 This is maintained and updated with the help of g-sorcery [3],[4] and gs-pypi [5],[6].